-Maybe.
+You might be able to use your personal bank account for your business but you probably shouldn’t.
 Most banks really dislike this practice, so if they catch on to it, they may insist you open a separate business bank account anyway.
 But if you just have, say, a freelance writing business on the side, you probably won’t run into many problems.

 At any rate, we recommend keeping your personal finances and your business finances separate.
 It makes your business more legitimate, plus it makes things like accounting and taxes way easier.
 So go ahead and open a business bank account.

 Can I have two business bank accounts?